VHS23/VHSPublic3.0/README.md

 # VHS Public 3.0
 This is the requirment for the System Varsio.
-Please note that this is a Read Only Project and changing it to a Read-Write is against the T.O.S.

-You can use this in your own project and reference to the contents but can not edit anything without contacting the developer.
+You can change this to fit your own program.
+This is a third party framework to add external connection commands to your own terminal.
+This is not to be used in any system default terminal.
+In order to set change your permission to sudo at all times.

 # Usage